m64p/m64p.github.io/index.md

 Give it a try, you won't be disappointed.
 There is no installer, just unzip and play!

-If you know of any games that work better on Project64, I would love to hear about it [here](https://github.com/m64p/mupen64plus-GLideN64/issues)
+If you run into any issues, I would love to hear about it [here](https://github.com/m64p/mupen64plus-GLideN64/issues)